Patio Covers, Pergolas, and Arbors FAQ

 How long will a pergola last?

 The estimated life span for a pergola depends on the quality of materials used, quality of workmanship in doing the construction and installation, and also how it’s maintained.
-You can increase the length of time that your pergola will last by having it built by outdoor living experts who understand the local weather conditions and how they impact outdoor structures.
+You can increase the length of time that your pergola will last by having it built by outdoor living experts who use high-quality products, and understand the local weather conditions and how they impact outdoor structures.

 Do pergolas provide good shade?